theatlasroom/beau-tuts/notes.md

 ### Attributes
 * Attributes define additional behaviour for a tag
 `<a href="">` - the href attribute defines the destination for an anchor tag, it can be used for internal links using the `#` symbol
+* id: unique identifier within a page
+* class: an identifier for a group of elements

 ### Entities
 used to render different symbols